Ultimate-Hosts-Blacklist/whitelist/README.rst

 Complementary whitelist
 -----------------------

-Our script allow us to link one or more file(s) to the system which will be used in complementary of our whitelist list.
+Our tool allow us to link one or more file(s) to the system which will be used in complementary of our whitelist list.

 Special markers
 ---------------